 - How many appointments do eating disorder clients book per month.

 This is why creating classifications is useful - and that’s exactly what you’ll learn about in this article.

 Creating a new client classification is easy.
 Here’s how to create one:

-Setup → Custom Lists → Client Classifications.
+- Go to Setup → Custom Lists → Client Classifications.

-Add New Classification.
+- Click Add New Classification.

+- Enter the name of the new classification you want to create and click Save.
 Your new classification will be created.
 To confirm, go back to the Client Classifications page and look for your new classification under the Client Classifications List.

 Putting a Client Into A Classification

 Putting a client into a classification can be done in a few clicks.
 Here’s how:

 - Go to the profile of the client that you want to classify.
 (Use the search bar to quickly find the client and go to their profile page).